logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 ##### Create MetricsBuilder

-To create MetricsBuilder, copy and paste the following code into the function of the code that you need to export metris from:
+To create MetricsBuilder, copy and paste the following code into the function of the code that you need to export metrics from:

 ```csharp
 var metrics = new MetricsBuilder()